helloworlddan/hello-world.sh/site/about.md

 ---
 layout: page
+title: Daniel Stamer
-title: About
+subtitle: About
-subtitle: Just who the hell you think I am?
-permalink: /about/
 ---

 # Hi There